One Tool Is Enough: Reinforcement Learning for Repository-Level LLM Agents: Experiment

 \subsection{Experiment Setup}

 \paragraph{Datasets} We extract valid samples from SWE-smith \cite{yang2025swe} to form the training set.
-We apply Qwen2.5-7B-Instruct with RepoNavigator to sample each data for 16 times.
+We apply Qwen2.5-7B-Instruct with RepoNavigator to sample each data 16 times.
 A sample is abandoned if all 16 scores are zero.
-For validation, we test our method on SWE-bench\_Verified \cite{jimenez2023swe}, which is a human-verified subset of SWE-bench.
-We additionally test our method on a subset of SWE-bench\_Pro \cite{yang2025swe} (which is a new and more difficult benchmark) for generalization.
+For validation, we test our method on SWE-bench\_Verified \cite{jimenez2023swe}, and the Python subset of SWE-bench\_Pro \cite{yang2025swe}.
 For ground-truth locations, we directly use the locations in golden patches.
-All datasets are open-source and are built on real-world Github issues.
-We provide the strict definition of metrics in Appendix.~\ref{sec:metrics}.
+All datasets are open-source and are built on real-world GitHub issues.
+We add an entry point to the user prompt (for RepoNavigator and all baselines) for each issue as the starting context; details are in Appendix~\ref{sec:metrics}.

 \paragraph{Metrics} Previous works \cite{chen-etal-2025-locagent,ma2025toolintegratedreinforcementlearningrepo} applied recall and precision as metrics.
 However, because the predicted locations and ground-truth locations are sets of strings, recall and precision singularly cannot reflect the performance fairly.
-Thus, we utilize sample-F1 (which is the averaged score of per-sample F1 values) and IoU (intersection out of union) as our core metrics.
+Thus, we utilize sample-F1 (which is the averaged score of per-sample F1 values) and IoU (intersection over union) as our core metrics.
 At the same time, we also present the recall and precision scores to align with previous methods, although they do not reflect the methods' performance fairly.

 \paragraph{Training} For the 7B model, we conduct GRPO with 8 NVIDIA Tesla-A100-80G GPUs.
-For the 14B and 32B model, we train it with 16 NVIDIA Tesla-A100-80G GPUs.
+For the 14B and 32B models, we train them with 16 NVIDIA Tesla-A100-80G GPUs.
 We apply verl \cite{shen2024llm} as the training framework, and we apply vLLM \cite{kwon2023efficient} as the inference engine.
 We train the model for 1 epoch, while the training batch size is fixed to 128 on 4k training samples filtered from SWE-smith, with maximum prompt length and max response length both set to 10240.
-Additionally, we rollout 8 times for each sample, and the temperature is set to 1.0 to encourage exploration.
+Additionally, the group size \(G\) is set to 8, and the temperature is set to 1.0 to encourage exploration.
 We use greedy decoding in the inference stage to ensure stable performance.
-More experimental details are provided in Appendix.~\ref{sec:more_details}.
+More experimental details are provided in Appendix~\ref{sec:more_details}.